sethherr/soulheart/README.md

 #### With Heroku [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-You can instantly deploy Soulheart to Heroku for free.
+**You can instantly deploy Soulheart to Heroku for free!** This requires a verified Heroku account&mdash;you will have to add a payment method to Heroku but you won't be charged.

 To update your Heroku deploy of Soulheart, use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command) and redeploy the app: